A.E. Kifisia F.C.: The first years of the new club

+A.E.
 Kifisia in the professional divisions

-The maiden participation of Kifisia in the professional categories was highly successful.
+The maiden participation of A.E.
+Kifisia in the professional categories was highly successful.
 In the Greek Cup, eliminating Apollon Smyrnis, they advanced to the round of 16 stage where they were drawn with AEK Athens.
 In the first game in OAKA, they lost with 4-0, but in the second leg, Kifisia managed to draw 1-1.
-In the league, Kifisia finished 6th in a group of 17 teams, even though they played away from home due to construction work at Zirineio Stadium.
-At the same time, the newely established U20 team of A.E.
-Kifisia reached the final of the U20 Super League 2, where they were defeated by A.O Egaleo U20, in a relatively controversial game, with 1-2.
+In the league, Kifisia finished sixth in a group of 17 teams, even though they played away from home due to construction work at Zirineio Stadium.
+At the same time, the newly established U20 team of Kifisia reached the final of the U20 Super League 2, where they were defeated by Egaleo U20, in a relatively controversial game, losing 1-2.

+Promotion to the first national division

+In the 2022-23 season, Kifisia finished in first place of the south group of Super League 2 and secured promotion to the first national division of Greece (Super League 1) for the first time in their history.
+Kifisia secured the first place on June 11th, 2023, after the 1-1 draw against Kalamata at Zirineio Stadium.
+On September 1, 2023, in a 2–1 win over Atromitos Kifisia recorded their first win in the top tier of Greek football.